Utilize your resources!

 - Thursdays: 8 am–3:45 pm

 Even though all campuses and Campus Stores are closed, students can still shop online and purchase textbooks, bus passes, clothing, gift cards, and other supplies.
 All orders will be shipped and additional questions can be forwarded to [email protected].
+Click here to order textbooks and course materials.

 Career Services provides students with the tools to prepare for a rewarding career